Democrats hail women who accused Moore, Republicans rip Trump, Bannon

 "Thankfully, today enough Republicans choose country over party.
 Tomorrow we must redouble our efforts to support candidates worthy of the office they seek. #TwoPaths,” Ohio Gov. John Kasich tweeted.

 Sen. Cory Gardner, R-Colo., the chairman of the National Republican Senate Committee, said in a statement that "the people of Alabama deemed Roy Moore unfit to serve in the U.S. Senate."
-Moore had said previously said if Moore had won, the Senate should vote to expel him.
+Gardner had previously said that if Moore had won, the Senate should vote to expel him.

 The Senate Leadership Fund, a nonprofit aligned with Senate Majority Leader Mitch McConnell, R-Ky., explicitly pinned the GOP's loss on Bannon and Trump for supporting a flawed candidate.